Nutrition Resources

 • At about six months, most children will be ready to integrate some solid foods, for example, infant cereal, alongside breast milk.
 Be sure to work alongside parents on their child’s progress.

-• Older children (about 2 years+) should be encouraged to serve themselves if they’re able.
-It's ok if children do not eat everything they put on their plate.
+• Older children (over 2 years old) should be encouraged to serve themselves if they’re able.
+It is ok if children do not eat everything they put on their plate.

 • Sometimes a child’s appetite will fluctuate.
 This is normal.
 Do not try to force feed or reward them for eating.
 If the child wants more, it's okay to serve more.